David Suzuki: Broadcasting career

 Suzuki began in television on January 10, 1971, with the weekly children's show Suzuki on Science.
 In 1974, he founded the radio program Quirks & Quarks, which he also hosted on CBC AM radio (the forerunner of CBC Radio One) from 1975 to 1979.
 Throughout the 1970s, he also hosted Science Magazine, a weekly program geared towards an adult audience.

 From 1979 to 2023, Suzuki hosted The Nature of Things, a CBC television series that has aired in nearly 50 countries.
 In this program, Suzuki aims to stimulate interest in the natural world, point out threats to human well-being and wildlife habitat, and present alternatives to humanity for achieving a more sustainable society.
 He has been a prominent proponent of renewable energy sources and the soft energy path.

 Suzuki was the host of the critically acclaimed 1993 PBS series The Secret of Life.
 His 1985 series A Planet for the Taking averaged more than 1.8 million viewers per episode and earned him a United Nations Environment Programme Medal.
 His perspective in this series is summed up in his statement: "We have both a sense of the importance of the wilderness and space in our culture and an attitude that it is limitless and therefore we needn't worry."
 He concludes with a call for a major "perceptual shift" in our relationship with nature and the wild.

 Suzuki's The Sacred Balance, a book first published in 1997 and later made into a five-hour mini-series on Canadian public television, was broadcast in 2002.
 Suzuki is now taking part in an advertisement campaign with the tagline "You have the power", promoting energy conservation through various household alternatives, such as the use of compact fluorescent lightbulbs.

 For the Discovery Channel, Suzuki also produced "Yellowstone to Yukon: The Wildlands Project" in 1997.
 The conservation-biology based documentary focused on Dave Foreman's Wildlands Project, which considers how to create corridors between and buffer zones around large wilderness reserves as a means to preserve biological diversity.
 Foreman developed this project after leaving Earth First! (which he co-founded) in 1990.
 The conservation biologists Michael Soulé and Reed Noss were also directly involved.

-In October 2022, Suzuki announced his retirement from The Nature of Things series in spring 2023.
+In October 2022, Suzuki announced his retirement from The Nature of Things series in spring 2023, to be replaced as host by Sarika Cullis-Suzuki, his daughter, and Anthony Morgan.